Maine Landlord-Tenant Law: FAQs

 Do I have to give the tenant notice before I enter the rental property?

-The landlord shall have the right to enter the leased premises at reasonable times and hours, after 24 hours notice has been given to the tenant, unless in cases of emergency.
+Under Maine landlord-tenant law, the landlord shall have the right to enter the leased premises at reasonable times and hours, after 24 hours notice has been given to the tenant, unless in cases of emergency.

 In Maine, how much advance notice must a landlord provide a renter before they vacate?

-The tenant must receive either a 30-day or 7-day written notice of termination from the landlord, or they can combine both into one notice.
+Under Maine landlord-tenant law, the tenant must receive either a 30-day or 7-day written notice of termination from the landlord, or they can combine both into one notice.
 Any notification must inform the tenant of their legal opportunity to challenge the eviction.
 It is referred to as a “Notice to Quit.”

 What is the most a landlord can raise the rent in Maine?